Find Grad Schools

 • Environmental Scientist

-There were about 89,500 jobs for Environmental Scientist or Specialist in 2016 (in the United States).
+In 2016, there was an estimated number of 89,500 jobs in the United States for Environmental Scientist or Specialist.
 New jobs are being produced at a rate of 11.1% which is above the national average.
 The Bureau of Labor Statistics predicts 9,900 new jobs for Environmental Scientist or Specialist by 2026.
-There will be an estimated 9,500 positions for Environmental Scientist or Specialist per year.
+Due to new job openings and attrition, there will be an average of 9,500 job openings in this field each year.

 undefined